Running Start Information for Students

 Five college credits equal one high school credit.
 Classes vary in credits, so it depends on the class you take.
 See the table below as a guide.

-For example, a 1.0 high school credit class (English, Math, History, etc), which takes a school year to complete at the high school, can be completed in one quarter (11 weeks) at the college.
+For example, a 1.0 high school credit class (English, Math, History, etc), which takes a school year to complete at the high school, can be completed in one term (11 weeks) at the college.

 Note: Some high schools may require more than one class to cover the content required.
 For example, some high schools may require two 5 credit History classes to meet your high school graduation requirements.